-If your loved ones have been in a car accident, and you do not know whom to help responsible for the compensation, then you have reached the right place.
+If your loved ones have been in a car accident, or if you were injured in a truck accident and you do not know who is responsible for the compensation, then you have reached the right place.

 Yes, we can understand the state of confusion and disorientation you are in.
 Therefore, we have tried to provide as much assistance as we can.